isomerpages/mlaw-corp/news/press-releases/_posts/2019-01-14-new-bill-introduced-to-strengthen-the-prevention-of-money-laundering-and-terrorism-financing-for-the-precious-stone-and-precious-metals-dealers-sector.md

 ---
-layout: post
-title: New Bill Introduced to Strengthen the Prevention of Money Laundering and Terrorism Financing for the Precious Stones and Precious Metals Dealers Sector
+title: 'New Bill Introduced to Strengthen the Prevention of Money Laundering and Terrorism Financing for the Precious Stones and Precious Metals Dealers Sector'
-date: 2019-01-14
+date: 2019-01-14T00:00:00.000Z
 permalink: /news/press-releases/new-bill-to-strengthen-prevention-of-money-laundering-terrorism-financing-PSMD-sector
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 14 Jan 2019 Posted in [Press releases](/news/press-releases)